Spartans Preparing for Academic Rigor in College (S.P.A.R.C.) Summer Bridge Program

 The Residential Counselor should have thorough knowledge of university resources, student support services, and university housing rules and procedures.
 Successful applicants will have to participate in staff development and training sessions.

-Please visit our office in the Bowser Building, Suite 121 to pick up an application or download https://www.nsu.edu/provost/ssc/SPARC.
+Please visit our office in the Nursing and General Education Building, Suite 100 to pick up an application or download https://www.nsu.edu/provost/ssc/SPARC.
 A completed application packet must include the Residential Counselor application and two referral letters from any faculty and/or staff member at NSU.
 Please contact Mrs. Herrmann at 823-2761 or email email@example.com for more information.